 Anxiety is a byproduct as the day never ends and you never feel things are fully complete.

-To succeed in work, you need to have a plan of attack for each month, week and day.
-You should approach your day with a to-do list and key priorities.
+To succeed in work, you need a plan of attack for each month, week and day.
+You should approach your day with a to-do list with key priorities.

-The problem with immediate response expectations is now you are not in control of your day.
-Instead of playing offense and dictating what you’ll focus on, now you are playing defense.
+Immediate response expectations strips away your control over your own day.
+Instead of playing offense and dictating what you’ll focus on, now you're playing defense.